rolling-scopes/site/readme/image-optimization/image-optimization.md

 ## 💫 Introduction

-The problem that we faced is that we experience troubles with initial page loading, because of too many images are trying to load all at once, even if this images are not yet visible on the page (especially noticeable on devices, with slow internet connection)
+The problem that we faced is that we experience troubles with initial page loading, because of too many images are trying to load all at once, even if those images are not yet visible on the page (especially noticeable on devices, with slow internet connection)

 🫢 Therefore we are facing a significant performance drop on initial page load, which is unacceptable in modern web: